sensibleswap/interface-doc/swap_interface_en.md

 **Note: the bsv transfer amount should be the sum of txFee and bsv amount you want to swap**

-**Note2：Do not broadcast rawTx, compress data and set header like addliq**
+**Note2: Do not broadcast rawTx, compress data and set header like addliq**

 ### Response
 ```